Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 The cabinets are the first thing to be installed.
 The cabinets control where everything else is placed.

-This is where the process can get dragged out because the countertop maker has to create a template that perfectly fits your cabinets.
+This is where the process can get dragged out because the countertop fabricator has to create a template that perfectly fits your cabinets.
 The cabinets can have spacers added during installation which make it impossible to measure countertops before the cabinets are installed.

 Finishing the countertops can take 1-2 weeks, depending on your fabricator.
-You must have the sink on hand before the cabinets are measured to be sure it fits properly.
+You must have the kitchen sink on hand before the cabinets are measured to be sure it fits properly.
 If you are thinking about a farmhouse sink, read this first.

 Included in this category of appliances are the sink, faucets, vent hood, disposal and light fixtures.
 This is in addition to the oven, refrigerator and dishwasher.